npohosting/openshift-psql-backup/README.md

-# openshift-psql-backup
+# openshift-pgsql-backup

-This container can be used to schedule backups of mysql services within OpenShift.
+This container can be used to schedule backups of PostgreSQL services within OpenShift.
 Currently you will need either a remote server accessible by ssh or an Amazon S3 bucket to use this.

 **NOTE:** Not yet tested with rsync options.